Cross-linguistically Consistent Semantic and Syntactic Annotation of Child-directed Speech: Introduction

-Finally, we perform some simple proof of concept analyses illustrating the benefit of these cross-linguistically consistent annotations (\S\ref{sec:experiments}).
+Next, we provide some simple proof-of-concept analyses illustrating the benefit of these cross-linguistically consistent annotations (\S\ref{sec:analyses}).
 We compare the usage frequency of different dependency types in our CDS corpora relative to written text corpora in the same languages, and between the English and Hebrew CDS corpora.
 Overall, we find that the CDS corpora are more similar to each other than to the text corpora in the same language.
 We also perform a longitudinal analysis, looking for systematic changes in the frequency of use of various syntactic constructions.
 We find that while in the English corpus only a small number of constructions increase in frequency (adjectival and relative clauses, noun compounding, and noun ellipsis), in the Hebrew one the changes are much more widespread.
-This can possibly be explained by the different ages of the children at the time of data collection.
-The finding for English echoes \citep{Newp:77}, who also found that syntactic complexity in English CDS does not generally increase with time, except for the number of clauses, which shows a moderate increase.
+This can possibly be explained by the different ages of the children at the time of data collection. \oamod{The finding for English could be relevant to the ongoing discussion as for whether the complexity of CDS changes or not over the longitudanal trajectory.
+Our findings can be interpreted as echoing the findings of \citet{Newp:77}, who also found that syntactic complexity in English CDS does not generally increase with time, except for the number of clauses, which shows a moderate increase.}

+Finally, \oamod{as a proof of concept for demonstrating the utility of this work for the modeling of child language acquisition, we adapt the acquisition learning model by \citet{Abend:17} to learn from the transduced LFs (\S\ref{sec:simulations}).
+Experiments are conducted for both English and Hebrew.
+Results show qualitatively similar trends to the ones reported by \citet{Abend:17}.}

-To recap, we present the following contributions: \begin{enumerate} \item We show that the UD scheme can be applied to CDS, and conduct an inter-annotator agreement study to confirm this finding. \item We compile two UD-annotated corpora of CDS, one in English and one in Hebrew. \item We develop an automatic conversion method and codebase for converting UD-annotated CDS to logical forms. \item We perform a longitudinal corpus study of the prevalence of different syntactic and semantic phenomena in CDS. \end{enumerate}
+To recap, we present the following contributions: \begin{enumerate} \item We show that the UD scheme can be applied to CDS \nssmod{with some additional guidelines}, and conduct an inter-annotator agreement study to confirm this finding. \item We compile two UD-annotated corpora of CDS, one in English and one in Hebrew. \item We develop an automatic conversion method and codebase for converting UD-annotated CDS to logical forms. \item We perform a longitudinal corpus study of the prevalence of different syntactic and semantic phenomena in CDS, across the two languages.

+\item We show that a baseline grammar for both languages can be induced from the CDU-LF pairs in the corpora by the learner of \cite{Abend:17}. \end{enumerate}

+Our \nssmod{annotated data and transduction code} are available at \url{https://github.com/ida-szubert/CHILDES_UD2LF}.
+The code for running the simulations is available at \url{https://github.com/ida-szubert/ccg_acquisition_2}.\footnote{The repositories are still updated from time to time, with small improvements/revisions (and the commit history is of course retained for reproducibility).}